syncfusion-content/blazor-docs/blazor/document-editor/section-format.md

 ---
 layout: post
-title: Section Format in Blazor DocumentEditor Component | Syncfusion
+title: Working with Section Formatting
-description: Learn about Section Format in Blazor DocumentEditor component of Syncfusion, and more details.
+description: Learn section formatting supported in Blazor document editor like page size and margins, and how to customize it.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
----

----
-title: "Working with Section Formatting"
-component: "Word processor"
-description: "Learn section formatting supported in Blazor document editor like page size and margins, and how to customize it."
 ---

 # Working with Section Formatting